silasdavis/glide-lock-transitive/README.md

 ## Rationale
 When adding or updating a dependency with glide glide is able to fetch transitive dependencies (that is dependencies of dependencies).
-It will then lock a version of any transitive dependencies into the glide.lock lockfile.
+It will then lock a version of any transitive dependencies into the glide.lock lock file.
 By doing this a complete set of dependencies are pinned to specific versions and can be reproducibly installed with `glide install`.